 Eating them is even more fun!

 Fruit ice blocks are so nice in hot weather.
 Experiment with different juices and add pieces of fruit for a wow factor.

-If you don’t have ice block moulds use plastic cups with a paddle pop stick in it.
-Alternatively make fruit ice blocks in an ice block tray and add them to drinks.
+If you don't have ice block molds use plastic cups with a paddle pop stick in them.
+Alternatively, make fruit ice blocks in an ice block tray and add them to drinks.

-Kids love decorating cakes.
-Start by collecting a variety of yummy toppings, eg: fruit, chocolate, sprinkles and nuts.
+Every child loves decorating cakes.
+Start by collecting a variety of yummy toppings, eg: fruit, chocolate, sprinkles, and nuts.

 Next, ice the cake to create a blank canvas to work from.

 Finally, create beautiful patterns and designs with your toppings, you could even make a picture.

 For kids who love to have all eyes on them.
 Here are some ideas for engaging an audience.